The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Tourist woman on paved road to entrance of historic Sagres Fortress (Fortaleza de Sagres), old landmark ruin attraction in the Algarve region of Portugal

-Begin the last day of your road trip by exploring the two viewpoints in Sagres, Cape St. Vincent and Sagres Point
+Begin the last day of your road trip by exploring the two main miradouros in Sagres that offer sweeping sea views: Cape St. Vincent and Sagres Point

-At Cape St. Vincent, check out the lighthouse and the Fort of Santo António de Belixe
+At the former, you can check out the lighthouse and the Fort of Santo António de Belixe, which exudes history in every well-worn tile and brick.

-At Sagres Point, walk to the Cape Sagres viewpoint, check out the lighthouse, and visit the Igreja de Nossa Senhora da Graça.
+At the latter, you can walk to the Cape Sagres viewpoint, where there’s a lighthouse, as well as the small but scenic Igreja de Nossa Senhora da Graça.

-If you want to visit the Sagres Fortress, it has a €3.50 entry fee for adults.
-Close to the fortress, check out the massive Compass Rose
+If you want to visit the Sagres Fortress, it’s well worth it, just be aware that it has a €3.50 entry fee for adults (cash).
+Close to the fortress, you can also check out the massive and impressive Compass Rose

-In the nearby maze-like structure, A Voz do Mar (The Voice of the Sea), you can listen to the crashing sound of the waves roaring in through an opening in the cliff!
+In the nearby maze-like structure, A Voz do Mar (The Voice of the Sea), you can listen to the crashing sound of the waves roaring in through an opening in the cliff — I love art installations like this; it reminds me of the Wave Organ in San Francisco.

 Drive from Sagres to Lagos.